After you get refugee status

 - a refugee integration loan - to help pay for a rent deposit, household items, education and training for work

 You’ll need a National Insurance number to claim benefits - you’ll have applied for one at your interview with the Home Office when you first claimed asylum.
-You’ll also need it to pay tax and register with a doctor - everyone who works or studies in the UK has one.
+You’ll also need it to pay tax and register with a doctor.

 Get a National Insurance number